Vector42-rev/ksm-007/README.md

 <video src="https://github.com/user-attachments/assets/0473e7dc-53fd-4f84-a077-727490e3c9e0" width="640" controls></video>

+## Usage
 --> put some backend code which will rewrite loops selected using libcst --> ctrl+a --> ctrl+y --> tests if loops are embarissingly parallel or not --> ctrl_a --> ctrl + h --> gives parallelised code as ghost text --> press tab

+## Description
+A parser which automatically parallezise loops so that it can utilise that your sequential python code can be parallezied automatically.